raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 ---
 title: "Chip pinout generator"
-summary: "A rather-not-smart but efficient way of connecting your PCBs."
+summary: "A non-smart but efficient way of connecting your PCBs."
 categories: ["C","KiCAD",]
 #externalUrl: ""
 showSummary: true